jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     <line>O Rose thou art sick.</enil>

-In this case, the remedy is easy: When post-processing the syntax tree, check whether all end-tags have the same tag-name as the corresponbding start-tag and add an error message where this is not the case.
+In this case, the remedy is easy: When post-processing the syntax tree, check whether all end-tags have the same tag-name as the corresponding start-tag and add an error message where this is not the case.
 However, this only works, because the tag-names have no influence on the structure of the syntax-tree of an XML-document.